azurecitadel/azurecitadel.github.io/workshops/arm/theoryTemplates.md

 #### Azure Portal

 The <a href="https://portal.azure.com/#create/Microsoft.Template" target="_new">Deploy a Custom Template</a> screen may also be used for submission.
-It is part of the preview Templates service within the portal, which may be found in More Services area.
+It is part of the preview templates service within the portal, which may be found in the 'More Services' area.
 This provides an area for templates to be stored within Azure, but this is an area where the options are covered in more depth later.

 #### PowerShell